stalleyj/javametrics/README.md

 ### Prerequisites

 The Application Metrics for Java agent requires Java version 8.
-Application Servers supported are WebSphere Liberty or ...
+Application Servers supported are WebSphere Liberty or TODO

 <a name="install"></a>
 ### Installation